traefik/traefik/docs/content/routing/services/index.md

           weight = 1
     ```

-The `preservePath` option allow to preserve url path.
+The `preservePath` option allows to preserve the URL path.

 !!! info
     If a heal-check is configured for the server, the path is no preserved.